microbiome/OMA/23_multi-assay_analyses.md

 ![](23_multi-assay_analyses_files/figure-latex/cross-correlation6-1.pdf)<!-- -->

-## Multi-Omics Factor Analysis
+## Multi-Omics Factor Analysis {#mofa}

-Multi-Omics Factor Analysis [@Argelaguet2018] (MOFA) is an unsupervised method for integrating multi-omic data sets in a downstream analysis.
+Multi-Omics Factor Analysis (MOFA) is an unsupervised method for integrating multi-omic data sets in a downstream analysis [@Argelaguet2018].
 It could be seen as a generalization of principal component analysis.
 Yet, with the ability to infer a latent (low-dimensional) representation, shared among the multiple (-omics) data sets in hand.

 We use the R [MOFA2](https://biofam.github.io/MOFA2/index.html) package for the analysis, and